fram-x/react-native-fluid/README.md

 }
 ```

-Try using this component in your view and click the box.
-The component should automatically interpolate between the two styles with default values that should work for the different style properties.
+Try using this component in your app and tap the box.
+The component should automatically interpolate between the two styles - including using predefined animations that should work for the different style properties.

 ## API